Tips, steps and strategies to email like a true professional.

 - SOLUTION: Present your solution to the problem.

-- CALL TO ACTION: “Ask” your readers to do something, such as purchasing a product or reading an article.
+- CALL TO ACTION: “Ask” your readers to do something, such as purchasing a product, downloading a free opt in or reading an article.

 This simple 3-parts outline is easy to follow, and it will help you come up with great email texts.
 Here’s an example!

 “Tired of letting your friends have all the fun?
 Falco, is the only alcohol-free wine that tastes like the real thing, so you can hang, without the hangover!
 Try it now”.

 As you can see, the above paragraph channels the 3 steps as discussed above.